0xPolygon/cosmos-sdk/x/bank/README.md

 In addition, the bank module tracks and provides query support for the total supply of all assets used in the application.

-This module is used in the Cosmos Hub.
+This module is used in the Cosmos Hub and [Heimdall-v2](https://github.com/0xPolygon/heimdall-v2).

+**NOTE**: For heimdall-v2, minimal changes have been done in the fork listed [here](#conceptschanges-specific-to-heimdall-v2)

 ## Contents